sophiephill/Fires_and_Cocci/README.md

 The code is divided into four folders:

-1. **Analysis** contains the code to analyze the effect estimates obtained from the generalized synthetic control analysis and covariate data.
-Within this folder, the R scripts are as follows:
+## Analysis

-* **Results Data** contains csv files for the effect estimates obtained from our analyses
+* **Results Data** contains csv files for the effect estimates obtained from our

-* **GsynthControlSensitivityAnalysis.R** provides the code for calculating the effect estimates when each of the controls for a fire is left out.
+* **GsynthControlSensitivityAnalysis.R** provides the code for calculating the effect estimates when each of the controls for a fire is left

 * **InteractionAnalysis.R** regresses the number of high wind days in a region on whether it occurs during the month of the fire and in a fire-exposed region, examining the significance of the interaction term.

  * **MesmaItsAnalysis.R** contains the code for conducting an Interrupted Time Series analysis to ascertain whether the levels of vegetative land cover (MESMA) were significantly different in any month following the fire.

-* PoolEffects.R
+* **PoolEffects.R** contains the script to pool effect estimates from multiple fires across different time periods using the meta package for fixed effects meta analysis

-2. **Covariates**
+## **Covariates
 * data

 * GetFireElevationData.R

 * prism.R

-3. **Hexagon Boundaries**
+## Hexagon Boundaries
 * Shape files for control grid and hexagonal boundaries surrounding fires.
 The main analysis used boundaries with radius 20km

-* getHexagonalBoundary
+* **getHexagonalBoundary.R** contains the script for drawing a hexagonal boundary centered on the center of a burned area.

-* RmPostFireOverlaps
+* RmPostFireOverlaps.R

-4. **gsynth**
+## gsynth
 * getCaseandCovdata.R

 * gsynth.R